PROCESS FOR SUBMITTING A SCORE FOR AWARD CONSIDERATION

 The following rules apply:

-1. To be eligible for the awards, the work must be for a feature film (50+ minutes), a television show or mini-series, or a video game, belonging to one of our corresponding awards categories.
+1. To be eligible for the awards, the work must be for a feature film (50+ minutes), a short film (no longer than 50 minutes), a television show or mini-series, or a video game, belonging to one of our corresponding awards categories.
 For more information about the categories, please use the most recent awards archive entry at http://filmmusiccritics.org/awards-archive/ as a guide.

 2. Scores for films become eligible when the project for which it was written plays in a cinema, streams on a recognized online global streaming platform (such as Netflix, Amazon, Disney+, Hulu, etc.), is released straight-to-DVD/Blu-Ray, is released straight-to-VOD, or (in the case of one-off TV movies) is broadcast, in one of the IFMCA’s recognized media markets listed below.
 Scores for films which have only been shown at film festivals, and have not yet received any wider distribution in public cinemas, do not become not eligible until they play a commercial run.